SeanatLBC/Ethereum/README.md

 MEW CX - Web3:  https://medium.com/myetherwallet/mew-cx-the-web3-wallet-that-puts-the-user-in-full-control-90452755b4

 GaaS and CaaS:  Gas as a Service and Confirmation as a Service - REN:  https://medium.com/renproject/gatewayjs-caas-and-gaas-7e03817d8034

+Non-Fungible Tokens (NFT's) - this is a good interactive explainer on NFT's (beginner / user freindly):  https://cointelegraph.com/magazine/nonfungible-tokens/#what-are-the-best-known-projects